How To Clean An Electric Scooter – Avoid Damage And Shine It With This Complete 19-Step Checklist

 Polish your scooter

-I shine the plastic parts by gently rubbing them with a fine cloth and toothpaste.
+I polish plastic parts by gently rubbing them with a fine cloth and toothpaste.

-For the aluminum parts, I use an aluminum polish that I apply to the surface, rub gently in circular motions, and then remove with a clean, soft cloth.
+For the aluminum components, I apply aluminum polish to the surface, rub gently in circular motions, and then remove it with a clean, soft cloth.

-If I feel like it, I use another clean, soft cloth to give my scooter that extra-shiny look.
-I just polish it again with gentle circular movements.
+If desired, I use another clean, soft cloth to give my scooter an extra-shiny finish by gently polishing it in circular movements.

 These are all the things you should never do when cleaning your scooter.